dorawyy/thinkr/doc/M3_Requirements_and_Design.md

 ### **4.7.
 Non-Functional Requirements Design**
 1. [**[Quiz/flashcard generation performance]**](#nfr1)
-    - **Validation**: We will implement a fan out pattern for extracting text from files by multithreading text extraction for each page (extract multiple pages at the same time).
-Also, while the user is providing information about the document, we will start uploading the document in the background so that the back-end can start parsing earlier to make quiz/flashcard generation appear a lot faster.
+    - **Validation**: We will leverage AWS Textract's async document processing APIs to maximize the speed at which documents are processed into text.
+Our retrival endpoints will also use batch calling to make retrieving multiple documents/flashcards/quizzes faster.
-2. [**[Responsive UI/UX]**](#nfr1)
+2. [**[View Suggested Materials Similarity Search performance]**](#nfr1)
-    - **Validation**: We will create loading animations for different front-end components, specifically for when the user is waiting for the document to be uploaded and parsed, or waiting for a reply from the back-end.
+    - **Validation**: For calculating similarity, we compare every single one of a user's document to every other document that exists in the database, which takes n^2 time and would be really slow if scaled.
+So to mitigate this, we will multithread calls for fetching similar documents and start fetching the next one before the current process finishes, which would speed up the request time.

 ### **4.8.
 Main Project Complexity Design**

 **Calculating Documents Similarity**
-- **Description**: This feature (use case #7) suggests study materials (flashcards and quizzes) to users based on similarity between their documents and other users' documents.
+- **Description**: This feature (use case #6) suggests study materials (flashcards and quizzes) to users based on similarity between their documents and other users' documents.
 The core of this feature is the similarity calculation between users' documents to determine what flashcards and quizzes to show to a user that are similar to what they usually study.
 - **Why complex?**: Vector similarity calculation requires multidimensional embedding comparison across potentially hundreds of documents.
 Cosine similarity computation between high-dimensional vectors is computationally intensive and must be optimized to maintain acceptable performance at scale.
 We are comparing a user's documents to every other user's documents in the system to find the most similar materials.
 - **Design**:
    - **Input**: